 LINK aims to be an equal opportunities employer and undertakes that staff and prospective employees will be treated equally, fairly and consistently on recruitment, and throughout their employment with LINK.
+Diversity is about recognising, valuing and taking account of people's different backgrounds, knowledge, skills, and experiences, and encouraging and using those differences to create a productive and effective workforce.
+This includes the rehabilitation of offenders and rights of part time workers are also covered.

 Unlawful discrimination will take place if someone is treated less favourably because of a protected characteristic compared to the treatment of others.
-This replaces the previous description of discrimination being 'on the grounds of...(e.g. sex)'.
-Only maternity and pregnancy discrimination have a different basic definition.